donnerhanson/compiler-construction-2021/lecture-by-lecture.md

 For us there is another one, namely that type checking can be seen as "interpretation at compile time".
 Everything we learn about typechecking will help us to understand interpretation better.

 - L7.1: Working towards Assignment 3, the [Type Checker for CPP](http://www.grammaticalframework.org/ipl-book/assignments/assignment2/assignment2.html).
 Main source is Chapter 4 of the book. *Homework:* Read Chapter 4.1 to 4.3 of [IPL](http://www.cse.chalmers.se/edu/year/2012/course/DAT150/lectures/plt-book.pdf).
-Read the rest of Chapter 4 to prepare for the next lecture.
+Have a look at the rest of Chapter 4 if you want to prepare for the upcoming lectures.

 ---

 coming up soon:

-**Midterm:** First Thursday after Spring Break, Thursday April 1 in class. **Practice test:** [Automata](https://github.com/alexhkurz/compiler-construction-2021/blob/master/Sources/practice-test-1-dfas.pdf), [Grammar](https://github.com/alexhkurz/compiler-construction-2021/blob/master/Sources/practice-test-2.md).
+**Midterm:** First Thursday after Spring Break, Thursday April 1, in class. **Practice test:** [Automata](https://github.com/alexhkurz/compiler-construction-2021/blob/master/Sources/practice-test-1-dfas.pdf), [Grammar](https://github.com/alexhkurz/compiler-construction-2021/blob/master/Sources/practice-test-2.md).

 ---